-The model introduced by Bahdanau et al. (2014) use a BiLSTM as encoder to generate sequences for each sentence, in both direction (h_1, h_2).
+The model introduced by Bahdanau et al. (2014) use a BiLSTM as an encoder to generate sequences for each sentence, in both directions (h_1, h_2).
 The result vector h_1 and h_2 are then concatenated as forward and backward as follows:

-The decoder take the hidden state s_t = f (s_t−1, y_t−1, c_i) for a word at position t, (t = 1, …m, ) where c_t is the sum of hidden state of the input sequences weighted by alignment scores:
+The decoder takes the hidden state s_t = f (s_t−1, y_t−1, c_i) for a word at position t, (t = 1, …m, ) where c_t is the sum of the hidden state of the input sequences weighted by alignment scores:

-The alignment score a is computed as feed forward network, and the alignment model score is calculated by:
+The alignment score a is computed as a feed-forward network, and the alignment model score is calculated by:

 Next, we discuss the Transformer architecture or self-attention model without any recurrent network, which offers a significant improvement over the methods we described in this section, such as attention-based aligned recurrent models.

 In the previous section, we described the best ways to capture dependencies in long sequences, LSTM with attention, in particular, the encoder-decoder based architecture called the Seq2Seq model.
 The encoder maps the input sequence into a higher dimensional space.
 Then, that abstract vector is fed into the decoder, which turns it into the output sequence.

 However, although these models obtain state-of-the-art performance in sequence modeling (i.e., language modeling (Sutskever et al. 2014) and machine translation (Bahdanau et al. 2014), recurrent networks (i.e., GRU, LSTM, etc.) have some drawbacks: 1) they slow down the training (difficult to parallelize) and 2) are computationally expensive.